 Our Social Inclusion Program also offers creative opportunities for people with intellectual or physical disabilities, mental health problems or who are socially isolated.
 You can be part of our valuable community.

-One of our aims is to pass on skills from experienced to those wanting to learn.
+One of our aims is to pass on skills from experienced mentors to new performers and behind-the-scenes helpers - mentees.
 We have the veteran talent in performance, stage craft, music, dance, and arts administration in our team.

-Our productions will also provide work opportunities for professional musicians, singers, and actors.
+Get a paid gig.
+Our productions provide work opportunities for professional musicians, singers, and actors.